martijnvdb87/mrouter/README.md

     $router->get( 'user/{id}', function( $response ) {
       // get the value of the 'id' variable
       $id = $response->getParameter( 'id' );
     });

+## Status route
+Not only can you create routes based on HTTP methods and URLs, you can also create routes based on status codes.
+This can be usefull to create a 'Page not found' route when no HTTP Method and URL is found.
+To create a 'Page not found' route, use the following code:

+    $router->status( '404', function() {
+      // 404 Not Found;
+    });